biplav-s/ai-resources/reading-list/Readme-LLMs.md

 > > 4.
 [AISuite](https://github.com/andrewyng/aisuite) - a Python library providing interface to multiple LLMs for prompting and getting responses

 > e.
 Programmatically using LLMs
 > > 1.
 [Ollama library](https://github.com/ollama/ollama).
-Using it for [Tool calling](https://www.ibm.com/think/tutorials/local-tool-calling-ollama-granite) - illustrated with Granite.
+Using it for [tool calling](https://www.ibm.com/think/tutorials/local-tool-calling-ollama-granite) - illustrated with Granite.
 >  > 2.
 One could also use HuggingFace tool - [see course](https://huggingface.co/learn/llm-course/chapter1/1) and LangChain - [see tutorial](https://python.langchain.com/docs/tutorials/).
 ---